 WordPress offers a wonderful admin panel for start building your site.
 Most of the time you will be focusing too much on the content and SEO.
 But minor improvements in daily admin panel usage will drastically improve your overall productivity.
-We have been using WordPress for more than 3 years and never been checking each and every option on the admin panel.
+We have been using WordPress for more than 6 years and never been checking each and every option available in the admin panel.
 We only access the routine menus like a robot and complete the publishing task.
-Only time we look into the menu bar is to find the menu item when we installed new plugin.
+Only time we look into the menu bar is to find the menu item when we install a new plugin.
 We believe this is the case with most of the WordPress users.
-In this article we explore 5 admin panel settings every WordPress beginners should know.
+Considering this fact, in this article we explore 5 admin panel tricks every WordPress users should know.

 1. Getting Help